MPI Artificial Intelligence for robots and swarms

 A better control over our experiments

-We won’t go through an exhaustive description of it, but show you how it looks like, and pinpoint some usefull modifications.
+We won’t go through an exhaustive description of it, but show you how it looks like, and pinpoint some useful modifications.
 First, always keep a copy of it to revert back any modification (if you didn’t, you can get the original here).

 On linux and mac, you can directly open the file from command line with your favorite text editor.
-As for windows, we recommend you to run the following line in the command line: explorer.exe ..
-This will open your working folder in the standard file explorer window, which then allow you to use easily any text editor you want.
+As for windows, we recommend to run the following line in the command line: explorer.exe ..
+This will open your working folder in the standard file explorer window, which then allows you to use easily any text editor you want.

 In our case, we will mostly touch the arena section.
 One exception is the show_rays attribute associated with sensors, in the controller section.
-This will show you which sensor allows their range to be visualised inside ARGoS.
+This will show you which sensor allows its range to be visualised inside ARGoS.
 You can switch any of those between false and true depending on whether you want to see the rays or not in ARGoS.
 This can be useful for debugging the perception and range of the robot’s sensors.

 Over this course, you are not only going to develop your robotic behavior and experimental setup, but also try various settings and behaviors.
 This is why we recommend having multiple configuration files you can easily switch between, as well as multiple Lua code files, depending on the behavior you want to explore.